Left Behind (novel)

 Left Behind: A Novel of the Earth's Last Days is a best-selling novel by Tim LaHaye and Jerry B. Jenkins that starts the Left Behind series.
 This book and others in the series give narrative form to a specific eschatological reading of the Christian Bible, particularly the Book of Revelation inspired by dispensationalism and premillennialism.
 It was released on Sunday, December 31, 1995.
-The events take place the day of the Rapture and the two weeks following.
+The events take place during the day of the Rapture and the two weeks following.

 Plot summary

 The story begins with Cameron "Buck" Williams, a renowned journalist having recently survived an attempted invasion of Israel, on board a plane piloted by Rayford Steele en route to London.
 Suddenly, several passengers instantly vanish, leaving behind their clothes and other personal items.
 Upon being notified by flight attendant Hattie Durham, Steele contacts another pilot, only to learn that millions of people around the world have also disappeared in the same way.

 Steele lands the plane in Chicago, which has descended into anarchy and chaos.
 He returns home and discovers that his wife Irene and son Raymie have vanished.
 He soon realizes that the Rapture, the taking of all Christians, has occurred.
 He later reunites with his distraught daughter Chloe.

 Williams arrives in New York City where he meets with his father.
 However, he soon receives a call from his British contact Dirk, who informs him of a rising European politician.
 He later learns that the politician is Romanian President Nicolae Carpathia, who gives a rousing speech at the United Nations.

 Steele meets with Bruce Barnes, the pastor of the church he and Irene attended.
 Barnes reveals he was left behind for not truly believing in God and Christ.
 He then explains that the Tribulation, a period of chaos and suffering, will soon begin.
 Chloe, after some debating, ultimately accepts the truth and becomes a Christian with her father.